M0NDI/mondi-photo-gallery-fullstack/README.md

-* Currently in the process of converting this application to Typescript*
+// Currently in the process of converting this application to Typescript //

 Hi, this is a photo/image search app I created using JS, React, HTML, CSS, NodeJS, Express and MongoDB.